lpatyn/lpatyn/README.md

 ## Greetings, True Believer! 👋

 My name is Lautaro, I'm a bilingual developer in training from **BA, Argentina** (native Spanish speaker).

-I've recently completed a course in *Javascript Fullstack development*, but I've got some experience in a few other things...

-I'm a full-time Account Analyst with a six-month incursion in Project Management for a SaaS, some experience (and a degree) in English Teaching, and a few years of experience in shipping and foreign trade (weird mix, huh 😅)
+I'm a full-time Implementation Manager and Account Analyst with a six-month incursion in Project Management for a SaaS, some experience (and a degree) in English Teaching, and a few years of experience in shipping and foreign trade (weird mix, huh 😅)

 ### 🎓 I'm knowledgeable in:
+- Java
+- Spring Boot
+- JPA/Hibernate
 - MySQL
+- Git/Github
+- Tableau
+- Postman
+- MS Office
+- Linux/Bash
 - Javascript
 - NodeJS
 - Express